Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Discussion and conclusions

 From the analysis regarding the initial states, we observe that increasing the number of initial reference states improves the accuracy of higher-energy eigenvalue estimates.
 For the molecular systems studied in this work, the use of four reference states enables the retrieval of several eigenenergies and respective degeneracies with high resolution within a few iterations.
 In particular, we retrieve 10 out of 11 eigenstates for lithium hydride with the correct multiplicity of degeneracies with QBKSP within a few Krylov iterations, compared to only 4 states when using the HF state as single reference at the same computational cost.
 The use of four initial reference states is also advantageous when compared to a single-reference approach corresponding to a uniform superposition of the four individual references, allowing not only finding degenerate states inaccessible with just one reference but also requiring less distinct quantum circuits to retrieve the same number of eigenvalues.
 Thus, the use of multiple reference states also facilitates the retrieval of eigenvalues that would otherwise be inaccessible, for instance, due to symmetry restrictions, when relying on a single reference state.
 We successfully calculate the lowest and highest eigenenergies of diatomic molecules at different interatomic distances, demonstrating the robustness of the method across varying correlation regimes.
 Concerning the effect of the evolution time, as expected, a general trend is observed that under perfect conditions longer evolution times improve both the convergence and the final energy accuracy.
 However, implementing longer execution times may be resource-intensive on real quantum devices, which may lead to choosing shorter evolution times and, e.g., improving the accuracy by using more initial reference states.

 Realistic precision constraints, such as those arising from sampling a finite number of shots on quantum devices, can significantly impact algorithmic performance.
-By performing precision-limited simulations, we find that restricting numerical precision reduces both the number of recoverable eigenvalues and their accuracy, as expected.
+By performing simulations with Gaussian sampling noise, we find that restricting numerical precision reduces both the number of recoverable eigenvalues and their accuracy, as expected.
 Nonetheless, by using a block of initial reference states this problem is partially mitigated since using more references allows us to find eigenvalues with errors below the chemical accuracy that otherwise were unreachable.
 In the quantum circuit simulations, we qualitatively resolve the ground state and observe that using four reference states improves the convergence and seems to enable the retrieval of excited states.
 We observe that the choice of the truncation threshold for the overlap matrix plays a pivotal role, and quantum simulations, which include both Trotter and sampling errors, require higher threshold values.
 In future work, a similar analysis to the one presented in Refs.~\cite{lee_sampling_2024,lee_efficient_2025} could be performed to determine not only the optimal truncation threshold and number of shots, but also the ideal Trotter step size and evolution time for the QBKSP algorithm.
+Moreover, an extension of the error analysis presented in Ref.~\cite{Kirby_2024} could be used to assess the nonasymptotic error bounds of QBKSP for both ground and excited states.